Abd al-Razzaq Lahiji

 ʿAbd-Al-Razzāq B. ʿAlī B. Al-Hosayn Lāhījī (died c.
 1072 AH [1662 CE]) was an Iranian theologian, poet and philosopher.
 His mentor in philosophy was his father-in-law Mulla Sadra.

 Life

 Hailing from Lahijan in Gilan, he spent most of his life in Qom.
-Abd al—Razzaq was a son-in-law of Mulla Sadra along with Molla Mohsen Feyz Kashani.
+Abd al-Razzaq was a son-in-law of Mulla Sadra along with Molla Mohsen Fayz Kashani.
 His son Hasan would become another prominent theologian and philosopher of the Safavid dynasty.
 Seyyed Hossein Nasr knows him among the intellectual figures in Persia.
-Abd al—Razzaq was in agreement with Molla Sadra as to the contrast between primacy of quiddity and primacy of existence.
+Abd al-Razzaq was in agreement with Molla Sadra as to the contrast between primacy of quiddity and primacy of existence.